kamilnovo/geany-appimage/docs/how-it-works.md

 ## 🧩 Adding or Removing Plugins

 Plugins are enabled in the build script via:

 ./configure --enable-<plugin>
+Code

 To disable a plugin, remove its flag.

 To enable all plugins:

+./configure --enable-all-plugins
+Code

-(Warning: some plugins require additional libraries.)
+⚠️ Some plugins require additional libraries.

 ---